 • Robust audience segmentation that enables targeted communications based on employees’ job functions, locations, languages, and their interests

-• Active directory integration for seamless user access and management
+• Active directory integration for easy and secure user access and management

 • Easy-to-use surveys and polls for continuous employee feedback

-• Seamless integrations with other internal systems such as intranets, instant messaging apps, file sharing tools, and other
+• Integrations with other internal systems such as intranets, messaging apps, and file sharing tools

 • ISO and GDPR certifications to protect your organization’s data

-• Advanced AI-powered analytics and actionable recommendations about how to improve workplace communications efforts
+• Advanced analytics and actionable recommendations to continuously improve workplace communications

 See the benefits of using Haiilo today